-Teams are preparing to support charities in muddy obstacle run in Shepparton on March 10.By Jenna Bishop
+Teams are preparing to support charities in muddy obstacle run in Shepparton on March 10.JENNA BISHOP February 4, 2013 5:40pm

 Chefs will be swapping their aprons and tall white hats for sneakers and gym gear as Team Sebastian prepares to tackle the Shepparton News Mad Cow Mud Run.

 Seven staff members from Sebastian’s Restaurant will contest the 12

 Sebastian Mangiameli said the team decided to enter the run to support Give Me Five for Kids and Goulburn Valley Health’s children’s ward.

 ‘‘It’s a good team-building exercise .

 ‘‘I think it’s going to be a great experience.’’

 Sebastian said he was considering entering the next Tough Mudder run, depending on how the Mad Cow Mud Run went.

 ‘‘We’ll see how we all pull up — if we survive it,’’ he said.